-Gerry O’ Sullivan, Head of European Programmes at the HEA, the national agency for Erasmus+, says that students who have been involved in the programme have experienced many benefits such as personal development, greater focus, increased cultural awareness and improved language skills.
+Gerry O’ Sullivan, Head of International Programmes at the Higher Education Authority (the national agency for Erasmus+ in Higher Education), says that students who have been involved in the programme have experienced many benefits such as personal development, greater focus, increased cultural awareness and improved language skills.
 In the new programme students will be able to do a traineeship in two months instead of three, which is the current programmes minimum, and new students will also be allowed to do a traineeship in the year following graduation which is a first for the programme.

 The top five countries of choice for Irish students are France, Spain, Germany, the Netherlands and Sweden but there are many other destinations to choose from.
 The main bonus of partaking in Erasmus is that students don’t have to pay any extra fees to the college that they choose to visit.
 Students are also able to apply for an Erasmus grant if they need help in covering the cost of living abroad and students with a disability can apply for additional grant to cover any expenses that occur.